Shellfish Beds

 Key Vital Sign Indicator Results

-• In 2023 improved water quality conditions in four growing areas resulted in classification upgrades across 476 acres.
-That same year, Washington Department of Health (DOH) needed to downgrade classifications in two growing areas.
-A total of 44 acres were downgraded resulting in more restrictions on shellfish harvest.
+• In 2024 improved water quality conditions in four growing areas resulted in classification upgrades across 765 acres.
+That same year, Washington Department of Health (DOH) needed to downgrade classifications in one growing area.
+A total of 112 acres were downgraded resulting in more restrictions on shellfish harvest.
 For more information, see the Interpretation of Results section.

-• Since 2007 more acres of shellfish growing areas have been upgraded than downgraded.
+• Recently, in 2021 and 2022, more acres were downgraded than upgraded, however, net improvement in acreage returned in 2023 and 2024.
+Since 2007 more acres of shellfish growing areas have been upgraded than downgraded.
 The positive trend reflects state, tribal, and local investments in effective pollution identification and correction programs.
-However, in both 2021 and 2022 more acres were downgraded than upgraded.
-This recent pattern is concerning and highlights the ongoing challenge to identify and correct nonpoint source pollution that impacts water quality in the nearshore.

 • The upgrades in growing area classifications since 2007 were dramatically offset by the 2011 downgrade of the Samish Bay shellfish growing area (4,037 acres).
 This downgrade impacted the overall net acreage gained and slowed progress toward the previous 2020 recovery target.